cunger/100hoursofada/README.md

   type Matrices is array (Positive range <>) of Matrix(1 ..
 10, 1 ..
 20);
   -- note that the dimensions need to be constrained when the type is used
   ```
+  This is different from arrays of arrays (which you can also have, of course).

 Now you can make your code very obvious and easy to check:
 ```ada